ionic-team/capacitor/site/docs-md/apis/geolocation/index.md

 Apple requires privacy descriptions to be specified in `Info.plist` for location information:

-Name: Privacy - Location Always Usage Description
+Name: `Privacy - Location Always Usage Description`
-Key: NSLocationAlwaysUsageDescription
+Key: `NSLocationAlwaysUsageDescription`

-Name: Privacy - Location When In Use Usage Description
+Name: `Privacy - Location When In Use Usage Description`
-Key: NSLocationWhenInUseUsageDescription
+Key: `NSLocationWhenInUseUsageDescription`

 Read about [Setting iOS Permissions](../ios/permissions/) in the [iOS Guide](../ios) for more information on setting iOS permissions in Xcode

 ## Android Notes

-This API requires the following permissions to be added to your `AndroidManifest.xml`:
+This API requires the following permissions be added to your `AndroidManifest.xml`:

 ```xml
 <!-- Geolocation API -->